-The reality is that you cannot be available to every employee, all the time.
+The reality is that you can't be available to every employee all the time.
 This makes training your managers on how to handle certain situations extremely important.
-Don’t forget that one of your most valuable assets are managers who know what to do without guidance, because they can help mitigate your own stress level.
+Don’t forget that one of your most valuable assets are managers who know what to do without guidance – they can help mitigate your own stress level.

 Think outside the box

-We are not dealing with the status quo anymore.
-HR professionals can’t keep doing what they have always done in the past.
 When reviewing your budgets, don’t be afraid to move money around for new priorities.
-One big shift for NEOGOV has been online training.
-We are not able to sit in a room together anymore -- leveraging our online learning management system has enabled us to keep education a priority.
+One big shift for NEOGOV was online training.
+Since we couldn't sit in a room together anymore, leveraging our online learning management system enabled us to keep education a priority.

 Try hosting online social events to help employees continue to feel connected with the organization.
-Our teams have been taking advantage of online resources like playing poker during off hours and doing Friday happy hours via Zoom to discuss popular shows like Tiger King with one another.
+Our teams took advantage of online resources like playing poker during off hours and holding Friday happy hours via Zoom to discuss popular shows like Tiger King with one another.

 Ask your employees

-This might be the most important, so make sure you prioritize it.
-Don’t just rely on your own research and experiences to decide the best path forward at your organization.
-Send out a survey about how you can better serve your employees during this time.
-Learn what they want and take action where you can.
-There is nothing more frustrating in HR than having a “great idea” with zero buy in from employees.
-Can we admit that we sometimes do this to ourselves?
+There's nothing more frustrating in HR than having a “great idea” with zero buy-in from employees.
+Can we admit that, sometimes, we do this to ourselves?
 Now is not the time to assume what employees want and need.
 Get out there and be proactive with your questions.
 You can never get too much input from the employees of your organization.

-As HR professionals, we are looked at to calm the storm.
-Every organization is different.
-While there are tons of great resources and examples to follow out there, it is important that we react to the needs of OUR employees, and not just follow what others are doing.
+As HR professionals, we calm the storm.
+But it's important to remember that every organization is different.
+While there are tons of great resources and examples to follow out there, we should focus on reacting to the needs of our employees, and not just follow what others are doing.
 With your support, employees will be more likely to comfortably adapt to a new normal.